 Crown Molding Basics

-Crown molding is a decorative trim piece the sits on an angle, and is used to cover transitions between surfaces for decoration.
-It is installed where the walls and the ceilings meet, but it can also be used to fill the gap between the top of a bookcase or cabinet and the ceiling.
+Crown molding is a decorative trim piece the sits on an angle, and is used to cover transitions between walls, bookcases or cabinets and the ceiling for decoration.
+It can be installed where the walls and the ceilings meet, but it can also be used to fill the gap between the top of a bookcase or cabinet and the ceiling, or sticking up at the top of a row of wall cabinets or tall bookcases.
 They can either be plain or sprung.

-Crown is typically made from solid milled wood or plaster but may be made from plastic or reformed wood.
-Installing crown molding to a room instantly adds an aesthetically pleasing and classy look.
+Most of today’s interior designers agree that every room benefits from the use of crown molding treatment.
+It is one of most important architectural elements used to define interior spaces.
+Moulding is typically made from solid milled wood or plaster but may be made from plastic or reformed wood.
+Installing crown molding to a room, or to the top of your cabinets or bookcases, instantly adds an aesthetically pleasing and classy look.

 Varieties of common moldings include: